Medical & Surgical Vitreoretinal Fellowship

 The Vitreoretinal Surgery Fellowship at the University of Minnesota is a 2-year fellowship.
 The fellowship includes surgical and medical training in vitreoretinal diseases, uveitis, ocular oncology, pediatric ophthalmology, and inherited retinal diseases.
 The fellow will gain experience in the diagnosis, medical management, and in-office and surgical interventions for common and rare and complex retinal diseases.
-The fellowship is based primarily at the Phillips Wangensteen Building (PWB), Clinic and Surgical Center (CSC), and Masonic Children’s Hospital of the University of Minnesota/Fairview system but also includes experiences at the Phillips Eye Institute and our partners’ private office.
+The fellowship is based primarily at the Phillips Wangensteen Building (PWB), Clinic and Surgical Center (CSC), and Masonic Children’s Hospital of the University of Minnesota/Fairview system but also includes experiences at our partners’ private office.
 Opportunities for both clinical and basic research are available based on the research interests of the fellow.

 Our goal is to offer top-notch clinical and surgical training in the field of vitreoretinal diseases and train the fellow to become competent and confident in the management of retinal diseases.
 Our program provides a wealth of experience in all aspects of the clinical care of patients with retinal diseases.
 By the end of the two years, our graduates will achieve: